 Are the Board of Directors (BOD) and Officers of the Association paid?

-Who gets to vote for the Board?
+Who votes for the Board?

-Can I serve in other ways other than the BOD?
+May I serve in other ways ?